Alexandre Grenier: Playing career

 On July 1, 2017, Grenier signed a one-year, two-way contract with the Florida Panthers after he did not receive a contract offer from the Canucks.
 He was assigned to AHL affiliate, the Springfield Thunderbirds for the duration of the 2017–18 season, notching a professional high 20 goals in amassing 44 points in 72 games.

-Having left the Panthers organization as a free agent, Grenier signed a one-year AHL contract with hometown club, the Laval Rocket, on July 1, 2018.
+Having left the Panthers organization as a free agent, Grenier signed a one-year AHL contract with his hometown club, the Laval Rocket, on July 1, 2018.

-Following the conclusion his contract with the Rocket, Grenier as a free agent opted to continue his career in Europe, agreeing to a one-year contract for the 2019–20 season with German outfit, Iserlohn Roosters of the DEL on October 15, 2019.
+Following the conclusion of his contract with the Rocket, Grenier, a free agent, opted to continue his career in Europe, agreeing to a one-year contract for the 2019–20 season with the German outfit Iserlohn Roosters of the DEL on October 15, 2019.
 After agreeing to a one-year contract extension with the Roosters, on February 3, 2020, Grenier joined Lausanne HC on loan to provide depth for the final playoffs push.
 He made 10 appearances with Lausanne before the season was cancelled due to the COVID-19 pandemic, later returning to resume his contract with Iserlohn.

 On April 27, 2021, Grenier returned to the National League (NL) and agreed to a one-year contract with the SCL Tigers for the 2021–22 season.

+Following a return to the DEL with Eisbären Berlin, Grenier left after one season and moved to fellow German club Kölner Haie on July 21, 2023.

+Grenier appeared with the Sharks for two seasons, before continuing his tenure in the DEL with rival club, Augsburger Panther, on a one-year contract on June 26, 2025.